vanilla-cosmic/desktop-image/README.md

 </div>

 This image is based on top of [`vanillaos/core`](https://github.com/Vanilla-OS/core-image/pkgs/container/core) and offers the default
-Singularity OS Desktop experience with GNOME.
+Singularity OS Desktop experience with COSMIC.

 ## Build